leonkenyaga/WFD-Technical-Challenge-App/README.md

 Meanwhile **gatsby-plugin-google-tagmanager-delayed**, a fork of gatsby-plugin-google-tagmanager aims to solve Google Tag Manager performance headache by delaying loading of GTM by placing it at the end of body and adding a half-second delay.
 However, it's objectives have not yet been achieved.

-To demonstrate this effects I have two versions of the application deployed, **one with Google Tag Manager and one without Google Tag manager**, check the lighthouse page speed insights below:
+To demonstrate this effects I have two versions of the application deployed, **one with Google Tag Manager and one without Google Tag manager**, check their lighthouse page speed insights below:

 ## Lighthouse Report